London born artist Victoria Albuquerque paintings are about her need to balance and harmonies.

 With an early career in architecture it would have been natural for Victoria to express herself with straight line precision but a dissertation written during her masters about the influence technology has on creativity, she concluded that the closest link to creativity is through the hands.
 After a career in architecture, Albuquerque choose to paint two dimensional pictures about human life.
 It is vital for Victoria's work to be a drawing in of information to make a balanced and harmonious influence on life, self and others.

 Victoria Albuquerque lives and works in East Sussex.

 About the work

-Colour is a feeder of the soul and the same subject painted with different colours gives such a different story.
-I use colour to wake up what ever subject I am painting.
+Colour is a feeder to the soul and the same subject painted with different colours gives such a different story.
+I use colour to harmonies what ever subject I am painting.
 I spend focused time observing, allowing myself to stop long enough to master what colours are reflected and hidden.
 My most recent work translates the energy of the subject through abstracting, exploring the depth of colours, working with painter Andy Pankhurst, a Slade and Royal Academy teacher, who trained under Euan Uglow, to gain a better understand about colour.

 My work has been seen in joint and solo shows; galleries, both public and private, locally and internationally.
 Accepted work for the Towner Gallery and a finalist for the Royal Academy Summer exhibition.

 Victoria Albuquerque 2019

 All portrait photography by Elizabeth Roberts